October is an excellent month to visit Texas. Fall and cooler weather are settling in, and all the traditional autumn activities start to take place.

-This annual event runs from late September to early October, giving you plenty of time to appreciate all things Texan that it has to offer.
+This annual event runs from late September through the third week of October, giving you plenty of time to appreciate all things Texan that it has to offer.
 Located in Dallas, this is the state’s largest fair and stock show.
-You’ll find everything from live music and good eats to carnival rides and art shows at the fair.
-In addition to these traditional fair events, any Texan knows that the highlight perhaps of this fair is the annual Texas Longhorns–Oklahoma Sooners college football game.
-Of all the things to do in Texas in October, put the state fair at the top of your list.
+You’ll see everything from live music and good eats to kids' cooking classes to carnival rides and art shows.
+In addition to these traditional fair activities, the highlight of this event is the annual Texas Longhorns–Oklahoma Sooners college football game known as the Red River Showdown, which has taken place at Cotton Bowl Stadium since 1929.
+Of all the things to do in October, put the State Fair of Texas at the top of your list.

 October is the quintessential "football month" in Texas.
 By then, enough time has passed in the season for most teams to have worked out the kinks, yet it's still early enough that the majority of high school, college, and pro teams still have a shot at postseason play.
 As a result, October sees some of the most spirited football games of the year, with opposing teams often having plenty to play for.
 Every weekend in October, from Thursday through Sunday, there are games taking place across the state—a popular outing for Texas residents and visitors alike.
 If you are in the mood for some pigskin action while visiting, head to one of the Lone Star state's famous football stadiums, including the AT&T Stadium in Dallas, which is home to the NFL's Cowboys, and Kyle Field in College Station, where Texas A&M plays.